Sprinter05/ytdlp-handler/README.md

 `VIDEODIR` - This is where video files are stored.
 Value is a path. <br>
 `EXPLORER` - Opens your file browser after download audio/video.
 Value is a number that is either 1 or 0 (1 being enabled).<br>
 `REOPEN` - Launches the executable again after finishing the operation instead of closing the program (if the value is set to 1).<br>
+`CHECKUPD` - Checks for updates when the program (start.cmd) is ran.
+Requires a changelog.txt file in order to work.
 ## YouTube Download
 `RATELIMIT` - Determines if a download speed limiter should be applied.
 Value is a number that is either 1 or 0 (1 being enabled).<br>
 `SPEED` - Affects the download speed limit if `RATELIMIT` is enabled.
 Value should be a number followed by a single letter to indicate the unit being used (K for Kilobytes, M for Megabytes etc.)<br>